Fleur-de-lis: France Moderne (1376–1790s, etc.)

 In about 1376, Charles V changed the design from the all-over scattering of flowers to a group of three, thus replacing what is known in heraldic terminology as the France Ancient, with the France Modern.

 France moderne remained the French royal standard, and with a white background was the French national flag until the French Revolution, when it was replaced by the tricolor of modern-day France.
-The fleur-de-lis was restored to the French flag in 1814, but replaced once again after the revolution against Charles X in 1830.
+The fleur-de-lis was restored to the French flag in 1814, but replaced once again after the July Revolution against Charles X in 1830.

 After the end of the Second French Empire, Henri, comte de Chambord, was offered the throne as King of France, but he agreed only if France gave up the tricolor and brought back the white flag with fleurs-de-lis.
 Curiously the French tricolore with the royal crown and fleur-de-lys was possibly designed by the count in his younger years as a compromise.
 His condition that his country needed to abandon the red and blue colors that it had adopted to symbolize the ideals of the French Revolution of 1789 was rejected and France became a republic.